Once a Member, Always a Member?

-The credit union will terminate from ship who:
+The credit union will terminate from membership a member who:

 – Fails to complete payment of one share within ____ from the increase in the par value of shares, or

-– Reduces the share balance below the par value of one share nd does not increase the balance to t least the par value of one share within ____ of the reduction.
+– Reduces the share balance below the par value of one share and does not increase the balance to at least the par value of one share within ____ of the reduction.

 Put simply, if a member’s account is withdrawn below the minimum shares to maintain membership, they have a set period of time to bring those shares back up to the minimum level.
 Should they fail to do so, their membership would be terminated and they would again have to rejoin the credit union and be eligible under its current FOM.